 Grasping at straws, see?

-It's also significant that MRC threw out about 56% of its initial sample.
+Readers may also find it interesting that MRC threw out about 56% of its initial sample.
 While the "study" encompassed 202 stories, MRC's conclusions are based on only 85--always a huge warning sign.
-56% of reports were judged as assigning no blame at all, and even if we embarked upon the fool's errand of accepting these demonstrably flawed subjective judgments, this is hardly the mark of a press corps dedicated to blaming Republicans.
+56% of reports were judged as assigning no blame at all and even if we embarked upon the fool's errand of accepting these demonstrably flawed subjective judgments, this is hardly the mark of a press corps dedicated to blaming Republicans.
 That number alone is enough to put the lie to Sheppard's claim that the "study" shows the press has "consistently cast the GOP as the villains in this debate."
 If we accept the "study," the press hasn't consistently cast anyone as the villain.

 During the Junior Bush administration, it was raised 7 times.